-The road I took to my successful career in K-6 independent school teaching was quite atypical.
+The road I took to my rewarding career in K-6 independent school teaching was rather atypical.
 I graduated college with degrees in psychology (BA), political science (MA) and law (JD).
-Along the way, I was a Big Brother, a live-in babysitter for several families in the Boston area (room and board in exchange for child care helped put me through grad school), and a youth sports coach (baseball, basketball, soccer).
-The mother of one of my first Little League players saw the teacher in me before I did.
+Along the way, I served as a volunteer Little League coach and umpire.
+The mother of one of my first players saw the teacher in me before I did.
 "If your work with Adam this spring is any indication," she told me months before I started law school, "then you ought to become a teacher."

 I didn't "get it" at the time and off to law school I went.
-By the end of the third year of law school, I was already looking for a full-time job as a teacher.
-In the meantime, I took part-time jobs in summer camps, extended day programs, and as a public school substitute teacher.
-During the school year in which I was an intern in an independent school, I spent a few months in a 4th grade classroom; I'd found my niche.
-Ever since, I've been teaching 4th and 5th grades (and tutoring/mentoring/coaching through middle and high school) in Providence, San Francisco, Miami and in an American School in Sao Paulo, Brazil (I speak fluent Portuguese).
+By the end of 3L, I was already looking for a full-time job as a teacher.
+I dabbled in public school teaching (as a middle school sub) and then spent a year as a full-time intern at a private school in the Boston area.
+After a few months in a 4th grade classroom, I'd found my niche.
+For the past 20 years I've been teaching 4th and 5th grades and tutoring/mentoring/coaching students through middle and high school in Providence, San Francisco, Miami and in an American School in Sao Paulo, Brazil (I speak fluent Portuguese).

 I love to teach math, writing, and science.
 I seem to have a knack not only for helping struggling students push through obstacles and "clear the fog" but for motivating talented students to reach beyond minimal standards and expectations.
-I like working with students at both ends of the spectrum and all those in between.
 I look forward to helping your child realize her/his potential, find a passion to pursue, or "get" school in a way that s/he hasn't quite yet.
 Let me know how I can help.

 back to top